helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor2-mod-list.md

 : Tier 3 - Somewhat Important

 Installation Note
-: After putting the files to my Override folder, I use Photoshop to delete the alpha channel of C\_Hutt03.tga, or Vogga the Hutt would appear semi-transparent.
+: After putting the files to my Override folder, I use an image editing software to delete the alpha channel of `C_Hutt03.tga`, or Vogga the Hutt would appear semi-transparent.

 Note
 : This mod was created for {% cite "KotOR 1" %}, but it work with {% cite "KotOR 2" %} as well.